 - Changes to the nipple such as discharge from the nipple or inversion (pulling inwards of the nipple if it normally points outwards)

-What Are the Treatments for Breast Cancer?
+What are the Treatments for Breast Cancer?

 The treatments available for breast cancer include surgery, radiation therapy, chemotherapy, hormonal therapy and targeted therapy.
 The choice of treatment will depend on the type of breast cancer as well as the extent of disease and personal risk factors.
 A team of doctors including surgeons, radiation oncologists, medical oncologists and pathologists will decide together on the best treatment plan for each patient.
+This team is often referred to as the Multidisciplinary Team (MDT).

 Surgery is usually the first step in the treatment of breast cancer.
 There are two main types of surgery that a woman with breast cancer may undergo.
 The first type of surgery is called a mastectomy, which means the removal of the entire breast.
 After a mastectomy, a woman may choose to undergo reconstruction/plastic surgery at the time of initial surgery or at a later stage.
 Other women may choose not to undergo reconstruction and may choose to wear a special bra and/or breast prosthesis to provide a breast shape.